smswithoutborders/SMSWithoutBorders-OpenAPI/docs/reference_documentation.rst

 ----------------

 .. note::

-    This step requires the user to have an `SMSWithoutBorders Developer Back-end server <https://github.com/smswithoutborders/SMSWithoutBorders-Dev-BE>`_ and `SMSWithoutBorders OpenAPI <https://github.com/smswithoutborders/SMSWithoutBorders-OpenAPI>`_ setup.
+    This step requires the user to have an `SMSWithoutBorders OpenAPI <https://github.com/smswithoutborders/SMSWithoutBorders-OpenAPI>`_ setup and `configured <https://github.com/smswithoutborders/SMSWithoutBorders-OpenAPI/blob/main/docs/CONFIGURATIONS.md#setup>`_ to communitcate with their `SMSWithoutBorders Developer Back-end server <https://github.com/smswithoutborders/SMSWithoutBorders-Dev-BE>`_.

+    The user has to make sure `SMSWithoutBorders Developer Back-end server <https://github.com/smswithoutborders/SMSWithoutBorders-Dev-BE>`_ is running.

 The user has to provide the following in the `request body <https://developer.mozilla.org/en-US/docs/Web/API/Request/body>`_: